joemulberry/takeon_the_takeon/README.md

 The dashboard will be built on top of a new bespoke framework for take-on analysis, whose:

-- Defensive Situational Categorisation
+* Defensive Situational Categorisation

    Statsbomb 360 data provides us with a freeze-frame of all player positions at the moment of each event.
-With the take-on location as 0,0 defender locations will be mapped in a 10m diameter around the using KDE and then clustered (using ? method).
-The clusterings will lablled with relevant football language.
+With the take-on location as (0,0), defender locations will be mapped in a 10m diameter around the using KDE and then clustered.
+The clusterings will be lablled with relevant football language such as 'isolated 1v1' or 'staggered cover' etc. Elements to confirm:

-- asdsadasdad
+   * Clustering method?
+   * Orientation, as is?
+Player -> Centre of Goal?
+   * Sidelines and goalines?

+* Pre-Action Dynamics

+   This si sth eaisdajn djn aspdjnask dklandknk jnkjn jknknaksdnkjan ansnsnsnakjdkjasdkjnasdnaksjndka nkjkjn asd

-  asdasd
+* asdasd

+   asd